caileeaverill/concept-food-delivery/README.md

-# 🥬 Concept Grocery Delivery
+# 🥬 Concept Food Delivery

 A sleek and minimal concept site for browsing grocery store departments and discovering featured food items.
 Built to explore UI design, data structuring, and responsive layout techniques.